Pattles/Minecraft-Railroad-Calculator/README.md

 2. Develop the GUI and add logic that connects the back-end to the front-end. ✅
 3. Port the whole thing to my <a href="https://pserikov.com" target="_blank">website</a>.

-**TODO: QA testing (e.g. what happens when you enter letters instead of coords?, what happens when you enter only the x coords?)**

 ## Segment 1: Back-end
 ### Formulas
 The quick formula for **iron ingots** required for a rail (normal/powered) craft is $0.375b$, where $b$ is the distance.
 Here's how I got to that formula: